 Stop by the Goundie House every day in December at 5:30 p.m. for a Christmas countdown that is the only one of its kind in the country.
 Each day a visitor will be selected to knock on the door.
 A special guest from a local business or organization will answer and hand out treats to those gathered.

-Take some time to soak in the magic of the season.
+Spend the holidays in Bethlehem and take some time to soak in the magic of the season.
 See the mansion in all its holiday finery.
 Enjoy elegant accommodations and the ultimate in hospitality.
 Browse our specials and packages to find ways to enhance your stay.
 Check availability and book your holiday getaway today.